 FAQs

-When will the interest rate rise in the UK?
+When will the interest rate drop in the UK?

-How high will the UK interest rates go?
+How low will the UK interest rates go?

-Analysts mentioned in this article predicted that the rate may peak at around 4.5% before easing in 2024 and falling further into 2025 and 2026.
+Analysts mentioned in this article predicted that the rate may drop to 3% over the next two years as the BOE balances inflation and growth.
 Note that their predictions can be wrong.

 What will the UK interest rates be in 5 years?

-In terms of the UK interest rate forecast for the next five years, the BoE itself gave forecasts as far as 2026 in their May Monetary Report.
-The bank saw interest rates at 4.4% (lower than the current rate) in the second quarter of 2023, where the rate was projected to stay in Q2 2024, before falling down to 3.8% in Q2 2025.
-In 2026, the bank saw the rate at 3.6%.
-Note, however, that their predictions may change quickly as they have recently upgraded their GDP and inflation forecasts.
+In terms of the UK interest rate forecast for the next five years, the BoE itself gave forecasts as far as 2027 in their August Monetary Report.
+The bank saw interest rates at 4.2% in 2025 before falling down to 3.5% in 2027.
 Their predictions can also be wrong.

 Rate this article